rainsfordtm/conman/README.md

 [advanced]
 annotator_script_file=/home/me/myscripts/myannotator.py
 ```
+Scripts passed on the command line override the settings in the workflow
+file.

 #### 6.3.2 The `script()` method

-Your script file must contain a `script()` method with two positional
+Your script file must contain a `script()` method with a single positional
-arguments, `annotator` and `hit` and it must return a hit.
-Here is
+argument, `annotator`.
+ConMan passes an instance of the `Annotator`
+class which has a `.hit` attribute pointing to the **Hit** to be annotated.
+The script shouldn't return anything, just modify `annotator.hit`.
-the minimal "do nothing" function:
+Here's the minimal do nothing script:
 ```
-def script(annotator, hit):
+def script(annotator):
-    return hit
+    pass
 ```

 #### 6.3.3 Understanding Hits and Tokens